Rilpivirine (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- If you are taking aluminum, magnesium, or calcium-containing antacids or didanosine (Videx®), take these medicines on an empty stomach and at least 2 hours before or at least 4 hours after taking rilpivirine.
+- Take didanosine on an empty stomach and at least 2 hours before or 4 hours after you take rilpivirine.

 Warnings While Using This Medicine